The Palacio Real of Madrid, part I !!!

 Here comes something somptueuse and wonderful with beautiful things to see and plenty of architecture and history I like.
-I have written before on the Palacio Real or Royal Palace of Madrid, so therefore will just touch base here for the new readers.
+I have to write about this sumptous gorgeous castle in my dear Madrid, Therefore, here is my take on the Palacio Real of Madrid, part I !!!
+Hope you enjoy the post as I

 The Palacio Real or Royal Palace of Madrid is the official residence of the King of Spain.
 The present kings do not reside within it, but rather at the palace of Zarzuela.
 The Royal Palace is used for protocol functions, and they are own and maintain by the Spanish government.
 The palace is bordered on the east by the Plaza de Oriente, from which it is separated by the Calle de Bailén.
 In the south finally, a huge square, called the Plaza de la Armeria, is surrounded by the wings of the palace with at the southof this square is the Cathedral of Almudena.